 Thread your elastic through the hole in the waistband that you made when you cut the waistband ties.

-As I was doing this, I realized that the hole to thread the waistband tie was in my way.
+As I was doing this, I realized that the hole for the waistband tie was in my way.

 Carefully cut the stitching out, making sure not to cut the waistband all the way through on either side.